Bonci's Roman Style Cold Ferment Pizza Dough (For Sheet Pan)

 - Leavening process: Transfer to the bowl, cover in plastic wrap and refrigerate for 24 hours.

-How to stretch pizza dough for sheet pizza
+To stretch pizza dough for sheet pizza you must:

 - Remove the pizza dough from the refrigerator and let it rest for an hour at room temperature before working with it.

-- Divide the dough in 3 equal pieces.
+- Divide the dough in 3 equal pieces, as you will make 3 30x40 cm sheet pan pizzas.
 (If you use smaller trays, then divide the dough into more pieces)

 - Work on a heavily floured surface.